Mount Gangapurna

 4. Trekking poles for better grip (lightweight and easily adjustable)

-5. Lightweight Trekking shirts (moisture absorbing)
+5. Lightweight Trekking shirts (moisture-absorbing)

 6. Headlamps with extra batteries